- Code IDEC8053

 See Future Offerings

-(1) Have a detailed understanding of the discipline of environmental economics, including its key principles and methods.
+- Understand of the discipline of environmental economics, including its key principles and methods.

-(3) Have developed research skills in the field of environmental economics.
+- Develop research skills in the field of environmental economics.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.